 Both millimeter-wave and backscatters scanners are full-body scanners that are used in airports around the world.

-Can Airport Scanners See Through Underwear?
+Airport Scanners Can’t See Through Underwear

 You now know that airport scanners can see through clothes, but are they capable of seeing through underwear.